2. Problem: Stuff, old.

 If that’s not dramatic enough for you, draw inspiration from the recently divorced Rebecca Gibbs, who disposed of her wedding ring by launching it into space.
 “It was uplifting, liberating, and it was really supposed to be a positive step, which it was.
 It was also a lot of fun blasting a rocket into the sky,” she said.

-You’ve ceased contact so hard their children will be born unfriended from Facebook, and yet, unbelievably, they remain stubbornly in your daily life, in the form of the thoughts that form in your head when you see something they would have enjoyed or you come across a little gift they would love.
-Or you want to tell them something really really badly, like when you’re struck (repeatedly, square in the face) by a memory of a shared time that was so moving or beautiful that you want to make sure you remember it and oh god do they remember it, too.
+So let’s say you’ve just ceased contact so hard their children will be born unfriended from Facebook—good job!
+And yet, unbelievably, they remain stubbornly in your daily life, in the form of the thoughts that form in your head when you see something they would have enjoyed or you come across a little gift they would love.
+Or you want to tell them something really really badly, like when you’re struck (repeatedly, square in the face) by a memory of a shared time that was so moving or beautiful that you want to make sure they remember it too.
 Yikes.
 These compulsions used to fuck me all up: I’d email the person JUST BECAUSE THEY MIGHT LIKE THIS FUNNY PICTURE and bam, my heartbreak clock was reset to zero.
 If this is you, too, may I suggest making an Emotional Envelope of your own?

 Take out an envelope (I like the manila kind) and address it to “Future _____.”
-(In this example, Dylan was our boyfriend–things were so good and then I don’t know what happened!)
+(Fill in with the name of your ex.
+I’m going with Dylan for this hypothetical, because in my case that was his name.
+Things were so good between us and then I don’t know what happened!)
 Whenever you see something you want to tell Dylan or give to Dylan but can’t/won’t/shouldn’t, into the Emotional Envelope it goes.
 I like to write memories down on little index cards as an exercise in perspective.